oyanzhi/tp/docs/UserGuide.md

 Format: `note CLIENT_INDEX NOTE`

 * Adds a meeting note to the client at the specified `CLIENT_INDEX`
+* When adding a meeting note, FinHub automatically records the date and time the note was added.
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
 * `CLient_INDEX` **must be a positive integer** 1, 2, 3, …​
 * The note cannot be empty.